-The Company has a lease for office space in Boston, Massachusetts, effective as of July 28, 2014, with an initial term expiring July 31, 2017 and an option to extend the lease for three additional years.
-In March 2015, the Company entered into an operating lease for additional office space in Boston, Massachusetts, effective as of April 15, 2015, with an initial term expiring on July 31, 2017, and two options to extend this lease for three additional years each.
+The Company has a lease for office space in Boston, Massachusetts, effective as of July 28, 2014, with a term expiring July 31, 2017 and an option to extend the lease for three additional years.
+In March 2015, the Company entered into an operating lease for additional office space in Boston, Massachusetts, effective as of April 15, 2015, with a term expiring on July 31, 2017, and two options to extend this lease for three additional years each.
+In January 2017, the Company extended the leases for both office spaces in Boston, Massachusetts with new terms expiring on July 31, 2020.
+In addition, with the landlord's consent, the Company has subleased 2,976 square feet of office space in Boston, Massachusetts to an unrelated third party beginning on January 1, 2017 and expiring on December 31, 2018, and the Company expects to receive approximately \$0.2 million in sublease rental income.
 In October 2015, the Company entered into an operating lease for office space in San Diego, California, effective as of October 1, 2015, with a term expiring on September 30, 2019, and an option to extend this lease for five additional years.
-In January 2017, the Company extended the leases for both office spaces in Boston, Massachusetts with new terms expiring on July 31, 2020.
-The Company also has the option to extend both of these leases in Boston, Massachusetts for an additional three years.
-With the landlord's consent, the Company has subleased 2,976 square feet of office space in Boston, Massachusetts to an unrelated third party which began on January 1, 2017 and expires on September 30, 2018.
-The Company expects to receive approximately \$0.2 million in sublease rental income during the sublease period, which is recorded as an offset to rental expense in the condensed consolidated statements of operations.

-Future minimum lease payments for its operating leases as of September 30, 2017 were as follows:
+Future minimum lease payments for its operating leases as of March 31, 2018 were as follows: